rdatools/tradeoffs/docs/_pages/workflow.markdown

 scripts/setup_state.sh NC
 ```

-## Step 3 - N/A

-No longer needed

-## Step 4 - Gather additional data points manually

-The workflow needs two additional data points that must be gathered manually.

-### Verify the notable maps and ratings from DRA
+## Step 3 - Verify the notable maps from DRA

-Notable maps and their ratings have been pull from DRA automatically.
+Notable and official maps and their ratings have been pull from DRA automatically.

-For each notable map for the state and type of plan, verify that the a map looks realistic.
+But for each notable map for the state and type of plan, verify that the a map looks realistic.
 This means making sure that it is not obviously gaming the DRA notable map filtering
 would never be accepted as a real map.
 One way people do this is by using long, thin, water-only river precincts to connect disparate parts of a state.